114th Brigade (United Kingdom)

 The 114th Brigade was an infantry brigade formation of the British Army during the First World War.
 It was raised as part of the new army also known as Kitchener's Army and assigned to the 38th (Welsh) Division.

-The brigade reformed in the Second World War as the 113th Infantry Brigade, formed as a 2nd Line duplicate of 160th Infantry Brigade.
+The brigade re-formed in the Second World War as the 114th Infantry Brigade, formed as a 2nd Line duplicate of 160th Infantry Brigade.

 First World War formation

 The infantry battalions did not all serve at once, but all were assigned to the brigade during the war.